 The system uses a RHP-530 airband programmable synthesized receiver with keypad and LCD to enable user frequency selection.
 The RHP-530 has ICASA approval.
 A squelch control allows the user to ensure only the strongest signals are utilized when channels are shared by other nearby users.
 A loud speaker and volume control allows the user to monitor the operation when initially setting up the system.
 An external antenna is not normally required, but a BNC bulkhead connection to facilitate this may be requested.

 A micro-controller monitors the receiver logic output and checks the number of carrier wave pulses, pulse length and length of the pulse sequence.
 There are 3 accepted sequences, one with 3 pulses, another 5 pulses and finally 7 pulses.
 These all have to be received within 5 seconds.
 The successful completion of any sequence will activate a solid state relay connected to the client’s lighting distribution panel.
 The three different outputs may correspond for example to Dim, Medium and Bright on a helipad.
 If any of these pulse sequences are repeated after 8 seconds, a new output function could be selected.
-The output will automatically switch off after 30 minutes.
+The output will automatically switch off after 15 or 30 minutes.
 A manual pushbutton on the circuit board allows testing and reset.
 LEDs on the circuit board indicate the status at any time.

 A 110 or 220vac 0,1w power supply is housed within the enclosure.
 As an option, the system could be operated from a nominal 12vdc supply.
 The connections to the power supply and for the solid state switches are through a user supplied compression gland in the bottom of the enclosure.

 The RLC-05 includes a squelch detector circuit, allowing the use of other receivers and transceivers.
 This would allow, for example, an airfield radio base station to be interfaced to the RLC-5 controller, to upgrade that airfield’s runway lighting to automatic.